-Here are 20 food swaps that you can do for the autoimmune Paleo protocol (AIP diet) instead of Standard American Diet foods.
+Here are 20 AIP Diet food swaps (Autoimmune Paleo Protocol) that you can use instead of Standard American Diet foods.

 You can either watch this video to hear the swaps or skip below and read them!